 Sales Enablement Manager

 The Sales Enablement Manager is at the team’s helm, responsible for encompassing and setting the companies vision or mission.
 Their primary focus is to understand and communicate the bigger picture while also developing the Sales Enablement Teams strategy framework.
 However, it isn’t the Managers responsibility to implement these strategies, merely to answer the question of “What should we be doing?.”
 For instance, perhaps your team could benefit from having an E-learning platform, accessible all sales reps at all times for vital resources.

 Sales Enablement Developers’ primary focus is developing the software and user experience, whether for technology, video, brochures, E-Learning platforms or sales calls.
 They construct this development by conducting plenty of user research, asking questions to Sales Reps such as What do you need?
 What are you working on?
 What would help you achieve your job role?

 Sales Enablement Analysts are responsible for measuring the success of the adoption outcomes.
 They achieve this by reviewing specific data insights to understand how it’s performing; however, they’re not seeking to know if it’s successful – but to know why it is.

 Sales Enablement Marketers are responsible for developing target personas concerning their developed technology.
 Answering the questions of “Who is this technology for?
 How will they benefit and why?.”
 More so, they also focus on producing specific sales messaging to encourage their team internally to adopt said technology.

-Train, Coach and Reinforce to Optimise Sales Enablement
+7 Sales Enablement Best Practices: Train, Coach, and Reinforce to Optimise